Why Kim Jong Nam's Death Should Concern Us All

 North Korea’s Ambassador to Malaysia, Kang Chol, has demanded Kim Jong Nam’s body be returned, accusing Kuala Lumpur of "unjust behavior" and dismissing the police investigation as politically motivated.
 Malaysian Prime Minister Najib Razak slammed the Ambassador’s statement as “totally uncalled for.”
 “It was diplomatically rude,” Najib said, “but Malaysia will stand firm."

-It remains to be seen whether the fall-out from Kim Jong Nam’s death will have wider implications for East Asia’s security dynamic.
-On Sunday, China suspended coal imports from North Korea in what appeared to be a direct response to Kim Jong Nam’s murder (even if that was denied by Chinese state media.)
+It remains to be seen whether the fallout from Kim Jong Nam’s death will have wider implications for East Asia’s security dynamic.
+On Sunday, China suspended coal imports from North Korea in what appeared to be a direct response to Kim Jong Nam’s murder (even if that was denied by Chinese state media).

-Kim Jong Nam lived mostly in the semi-autonomous Chinese territory of Macau and was seen as close to the Chinese leadership, which may have been eying him in case regime change in Pyongyang was deemed desirable and the need arose for a pliant puppet to replace the erratic Kim Jong Un.
+Kim Jong Nam lived mostly in the semiautonomous Chinese territory of Macau and was seen as close to the Chinese leadership, which may have been eyeing him in case regime change in Pyongyang was deemed desirable and the need arose for a pliant puppet to replace the erratic Kim Jong Un.
 And yet, "Some people say Kim Jong Nam was under the protection from China, but that's only speculation," says Hu Jiping, a researcher at Chinese Institute of Contemporary International Relations.

 According to William Choong, Asia security specialist at the International Institute for Strategic Studies in Singapore, Chinese anger at Kim Jong Nam’s assassination is likely only “one of the factors” that would have prompted the coal moratorium.
 “But we have to see it in the wider context of trying to restart talks and restraining [North Korea] in its missile tests,” he says.